-Entire Net Income (ENI): The amount of the taxable income base for corporate taxpayers.
-ENI equals federal taxable income after certain additions and subtractions for items that New York treats differently.
-The major adjustment in the computation of ENI for most taxpayers is the exclusion of income from subsidiary capital.
+Entire Net Income (ENI): ENI equals federal taxable income after certain additions and subtractions for items that New York treats differently.
+The major adjustment in the computation of ENI for most taxpayers is the exclusion of certain income received from related entities not included in the New York combined group.